What a Pizza Hut ad says about Gorbachev - and Russia

 On the other hand, appearing in an advert for a huge American corporation was sure to further damage his already poor reputation inside Russia.

-"It was on, then it was off, it was on, then it was off," Katie Bistrian - an American who represented Gorbachev in negotiations for the advert - tells the BBC.
+"It was on, then it was off, it was on, then it was off," Katie Bistrian - an American who represented Gorbachev in negotiations - tells the BBC.

-"Either it [the uncertainty] was the way Russians negotiated - or it really was a sign of the turmoil of whether it was right for him or not."
+"Either [the uncertainty] was the way Russians negotiated - or it really was a sign of the turmoil of whether it was right for him or not."

 Eventually, Gorbachev agreed - though with conditions.
 He would not be filmed eating pizza (that was left to his granddaughter), and he would have final sign-off on the script.